 Friday, March 5, 2010

-A foundationless DC, or DC Chain, is my favorite way to start a simple, lengthwise scarf.
+A Foundation Double Crochet FDC, or sometimes called DC Chain, is my favorite way to start a simple, lengthwise scarf.
 It is also good for garments that you crochet from the bottom edge up, since it creates a stretchier edge as compared to a starting chain.
 It's easy to change a pattern that calls for a starting chain and then a row of DC.
-Just work a row of foundationless DC (or DC Chain) instead.
+Just work a row of FDC instead.

-To work the next DC Ch, YO and insert the hook into what was the last base chain stitch.
-(To make this easier to find, I usually hold that stitch as I'm finishing the DC so I know where the chain stitch is when I move on to the next one.)
+To work the next stitch, YO and insert the hook into what was the last "base chain" stitch (it's actually a ch 1 at the base of each stitch).
+To make this easier to find, I usually hold that stitch as I'm finishing the DC so I know where the chain stitch is when I move on to the next one.

-YO and pull through, creating the next base chain.
+YO and pull through, creating the next "base chain".
 (Hold this stitch if you want to to mark it.)
 Then work the DC - YO, pull through 2 loops.
 YO, pull through last 2 loops.
-Continue working DC Ch for as long as you want your project to be.
+Continue working FDC for as long as you want your project to be.

-So each stitch consists of a base chain and finishes with a double crochet, all in one stitch.
+So each stitch consists of a base chain (like a ch 1) and finishes with a double crochet, all in one stitch and the beginning chain 3 counts as your first DC.

-I have incorporated this stitch in the foundation of my Circle Shrug Vest Pattern and the Long Fingerless Gloves pattern.
+I have incorporated this stitch in the foundation of my Circle Shrug Vest Pattern, the Long Fingerless Gloves pattern, for the hood on the Wildwood Capelet Pattern, and the Chunky Crochet Button Wrap pattern.

 Krystyn/KameKnits said...